Baseball: Rise of Ruth and racial integration

 Compared with the present, professional baseball in the early 20th century was lower-scoring, and pitchers were more dominant.
-The so-called dead-ball era ended in the early 1920s with several changes in rule and circumstance that were advantageous to hitters.
+This so-called "dead-ball era" ended in the early 1920s with several changes in rule and circumstance that were advantageous to hitters.
 Strict new regulations governed the ball's size, shape and composition, along with a new rule officially banning the spitball and other pitches that depended on the ball being treated or roughed-up with foreign substances, resulted in a ball that traveled farther when hit.
 The rise of the legendary player Babe Ruth, the first great power hitter of the new era, helped permanently alter the nature of the game.
 In the late 1920s and early 1930s, St. Louis Cardinals general manager Branch Rickey invested in several minor league clubs and developed the first modern farm system.
 A new Negro National League was organized in 1933; four years later, it was joined by the Negro American League.
 The first elections to the National Baseball Hall of Fame took place in 1936.
 In 1939, Little League Baseball was founded in Pennsylvania.

-A large number of minor league teams disbanded when World War II led to a player shortage.
+Many minor league teams disbanded when World War II led to a player shortage.
 Chicago Cubs owner Philip K. Wrigley led the formation of the All-American Girls Professional Baseball League to help keep the game in the public eye.
 The first crack in the unwritten agreement barring blacks from white-controlled professional ball occurred in 1945: Jackie Robinson was signed by the National League's Brooklyn Dodgers and began playing for their minor league team in Montreal.
 In 1947, Robinson broke the major leagues' color barrier when he debuted with the Dodgers.
 Latin-American players, largely overlooked before, also started entering the majors in greater numbers.
 In 1951, two Chicago White Sox, Venezuelan-born Chico Carrasquel and black Cuban-born Minnie Miñoso, became the first Hispanic All-Stars.
 Integration proceeded slowly: by 1953, only six of the 16 major league teams had a black player on the roster.